Andrea Dorfman: Career

 In 2009, Dorfman used a grant from BravoFACT to create an animated short film based on a poem by Tanya Davis, titled How to Be Alone.
 In 2010 Dorfman posted the piece on YouTube where it went viral and gained over a million views in a few months and accolades from Roger Ebert and The Atlantic.
 She also made an animated film for the NYC Bicycle Film Festival called Thoughts on My Bike (2009).

 In 2020 Dorfman created the sequel film How to Be At Home, based on another poem by Davis about coping with isolation during the COVID-19 pandemic in Canada.
 The film was named to the Toronto International Film Festival's year-end Canada's Top Ten list for 2020.

 Dorfman continued to experiment with animation with Flawed, a 2010 short animated documentary combining stop-motion animation and hand-painted images.
 Flawed was produced in Halifax by Annette Clarke for the National Film Board of Canada.
 Dorfman proceeded to make more short films and animations filmed with colourful and often 2D watercolour images.

 In 2010 she began making films for the human rights organization, The Equality Effect.
 She began with two short animated PSA's called 160 Girls (2010) and The Equality Effect (2010), bringing awareness to the issues that girls in Kenya, Malawi, and Ghana face.

 She later began working on Fogo Island, Newfoundland for the first time.
 There she filmed Tilting Quilting (2010), about the quilts made by the people of Tilting, Fogo Island.
 In 2010 she also created the short 2D animation called Summer Stairs, to go along with a song that her boyfriend wrote her.
 Her final film that year was, another short animation, called The Drums based on the song of the same name by Tanya Davis.

-In 2012 she continued her worked with The Art of Equality (2012).
+In 2012 she continued her work with The Art of Equality (2012).
 She created a mini documentary showcasing the work that Kenyan lawyers are doing to take the Kenyan Government to task for not protecting young girls from rape.
 That year she also released Big Mouth (2012), an animated film that was done in 2D puppet stop motion.
 It was produced and distributed by the National Film Board of Canada.

 In 2013 she created the short animation Eulogy for You and Me (2013).

 In 2014, Dorfman returned to feature film making with Heartbeat, a film about a young woman struggling to overcome her fears of becoming a musician.
 The film starred musician Tanya Davis and premiered at the 2014 Toronto International Film Festival in the Contemporary World Cinema section.
 It also screened at the Atlantic Film Festival.

 In 2018 she announced she was working on the film Spinster starring Chelsea Peretti about a woman convinced she will spend the rest of her life single after being dumped on her 39th birthday.